ricdezen/nameless_language/README.md

 - I assume adding aliases for logical operators would be nice?
 Or at least uniform the style: I have `and`, `or` and `!` .
 So either turn `!` into `not`, turn `and`/`or` into `&&`/`||`, or keep all 6.

+- What about other logical operators?
+Such as xor, nand, implication etc.?

 - Some operators such as `!=`, `>=`, `<=` are syntactic sugar.
 Implement them with a dedicated instruction.

 - Other common operators: `>>`, `<<`, `**`, `++`, `--`, `//`, `+=`, `-=`, `*=`, `/=`, `[]`, `()`.

-- Adjust falseness.
-In order to add operator overloading, the best idea is probably to do what Python did (special methods).
+- Add custom falseness.
+In order to add operator overloading in general, the best idea is probably to do what Python did (special methods), although Ruby uses the operators themselves as method names, which may be confusing in case of `()` overloading.

 - UTF-8 for strings. *Have*. *Fun*.

 - Increase max control flow jump distance.
-Probably a set of three instructions will slightly improve speed.
+Probably a set of three instructions will slightly improve speed, like for constants.
+My main assumption is that it is going to be roughly the same speed for any number of opcodes below 255.

 - I suppose the call frames array in the VM should be dynamic.
 This implies the stack has to be dynamic first.
+Is a hard limit to call frames really necessary?
+Python has it, but I don't know if it is done in order to keep the stack as a VM member, for speed, or some other reason.

 - The stack for gray objects in garbage collection is never reset, it can only increase in size.